 The Resident Judges of the Business and Property Courts are Senior Circuit Judges who sit principally in Manchester and at the Royal Courts of Justice in London.
 They are each authorised to sit as Judges of the High Court in all the jurisdictions of the Business and Property Courts’ work.
-In addition, substantial High Court cases may be listed before a High Court Judge, who may be Mr Justice Barling.
+In addition, substantial High Court cases may be listed before a High Court Judge.

 Business and Property Courts work in the County Court may be listed before one of the Resident Judges or, if so authorised by a Resident Judge in an appropriate case, before a Recorder with relevant specialist expertise or a Specialist District Judge.

 His Honour Judge Stephen Davies

 His Honour Judge Stephen Davies was called to the Bar in 1985 and practised in business and property litigation from chambers in Manchester from 1986 until 2007.
 He became a part-time Crown Court Recorder in 2002.
 He was appointed a Deputy Judge of the Technology and Construction Court in 2006.
 He was appointed a full time Circuit Judge in January 2007, sitting initially in the Birmingham Civil Justice Centre and then transferring to Manchester as a Specialist Circuit Judge in October 2007 when the Manchester Civil Justice Centre opened.
 Since 2007 he has sat in Manchester as one of the two permanent Technology and Construction judges as well as sitting in the Circuit Commercial Court and in the Chancery Division.
 He also sits in the Queen’s Bench Division and in the Administrative Court (including the Planning Court) as well as in the County Court and the Upper Tribunal (Immigration and Asylum Tribunal).
 He will sit in Business and Property Courts in Liverpool when required.